 - Don't share personal items such as towels or washcloths.

 - Have everyone in the household use their own towels for drying hands and for after bathing.
 Do not share towels.

 - Keep your child's fingernails short.
 This can help prevent your child scratching and spreading the infection.

 - Impetigo is an infection that affects the skin.
 It’s caused by bacteria.

 - It causes skin sores.
-The sores may be red and contain fluid called pus.
+The sores may be red and painful, and contain fluid called pus.
 They may drain and crust.

 - Impetigo is usually treated with antibiotic cream, ointment, pills, or liquid.

 - Keeping the skin clean may help to prevent the spread of impetigo.
 It is very important to wash hands well after caring for your child.

 - Impetigo can spread in a household.
 Don't share towels, washcloths, or other personal items.

 - Your child can return to daycare or school 24 hours after starting antibiotic treatment.